- A. K. Gautam, T. Do, A. M. Ghez, et al. An Adaptive Optics Survey of Stellar Variability at the Galactic Center

 - A. K. Gautam, A. Siemion, E. J. Korpela, et al. SETI Searches for Radio Transients from Kepler Field Planets and Astropulse Candidates

 of the Milky Way Galactic center

-One way I’m using photometry data is detecting binary star systems to help answer some open questions about the GC stars and dynamical history.
+One way I’m using photometry data is by detecting binary star systems to help answer some open questions about the formation of GC stars and dynamical history of the GC.
 The GC has a surprising collection of young stars in close proximity to the central black hole, and a distribution of old stars that don’t quite match theoretical expectations.
-Binary star systems are valuable ways to help us better understand both open questions: the birth of binary star systems can tell us about star formation, and the survival of binary star systems tells us about what kinds of dynamical environments they have encountered over their lifetimes.
+Binary star systems are valuable ways to help us better understand both open questions.
+The number, distribution, and properties of binary star systems can tell us about the star formation of the environment.
+And the survival of a binary star system can tell us about what kinds of dynamical environments the system has encountered over its lifetime.